JEHoctor/isosurface-vase/README.md

 # isosurface-vase
-Create surfaces for printing in vase mode from scalar fields
+Use scalar fields to create surfaces for 3D printing in vase mode.

 For now, this project only generates this cylinder: